lucasktlee/posts/static/colophon.md

 The fonts used on this site are served through [Cloud.typography](http://www.typography.com/cloud/welcome/), a web fonts service from Hoefler & Co.

-The theme used for this blog is a custom minimalist theme, called Sisirinah, that I created specifically for this blog.
-The source code for this theme is available (for reference and learning purposes only) on [GitHub](https://github.com/lucasktlee/sisirinah).
+The theme used for this blog is a custom minimalist theme, called Aenea, that I created specifically for this blog.
+The source code for this theme is available (for reference and learning purposes only) on [GitHub](https://github.com/lucasktlee/aenea).

-In keeping with the whole node.js theme, I use [stylus](http://learnboost.github.io/stylus/) as my <abbr title="Cascading Style Sheets">CSS</abbr> preprocessor.
+I use [Sass](http://sass-lang.com/) as my <abbr title="Cascading Style Sheets">CSS</abbr> preprocessor.
+(The previous theme used [stylus](https://learnboost.github.io/stylus/), but I found myself drawn to the more active community of Sass users because I did not want to have to re-invent the wheel on a regular basis.)
 Ghost uses the excellent (if slightly more verbose than I would like) [Handlebars](http://handlebarsjs.com) templating language for its templates.
 I use [Picturefill](http://scottjehl.github.io/picturefill/) for responsive images.

 The code for this blog is written in [Sublime Text](http://www.sublimetext.com/) on an [Apple Mac](http://www.apple.com/mac/).
 Posts are written with [Sublime Text](http://www.sublimetext.com/) on a Mac.